 - An Arizona driver’s license or a state-issued ID

-- Mailing address
+- Your mailing address

-- Names, addresses and contact information of the employers you have worked for in the past 18 months
+- Names, addresses, and contact information of the employers you have worked for in the past 18 months

 - The last day you worked

 - The amounts of any vacation, severance, or holiday pay that you are entitled to

 - The total of any pension money that you are receiving